-How to Recover Deleted Mailbox Item in Exchange 2016
+How to Recover Deleted Mailbox or Items in Exchange 2016?

-Summary: Recovering deleted mailbox or mailbox items in Exchange 2016 is a tedious task, especially when you don’t have any backup or are unfamiliar with Exchange Server.
-In this post, we discussed different methods to help you recover accidentally deleted mailboxes or mail items in Exchange 2016.
-These methods include using Exchange tools and features and the advanced Exchange recovery solution to restore deleted mailboxes and items in Exchange 2016.
+Summary: Recovering deleted mailbox or mailbox items in Exchange Server is a tedious task, especially when you don’t have any backup.
+In this post, we will discuss different methods to recover accidentally deleted mailboxes or mail items in Exchange Server 2016.
+We will also mention an advanced Exchange recovery tool that can help you quickly restore deleted mailboxes and items in Exchange Server.

 Methods to Recover Deleted Mailboxes in Exchange 2016

-To recover an accidentally deleted mailbox in Exchange 2016, you can use the following methods before the retention period is over.
+To recover deleted mailbox in Exchange Server 2016, you can use the following methods.

 Method 1: Recover Deleted Mailbox in Exchange 2016 via EAC

-Exchange 2016 keeps deleted mailboxes for 14-30 days by default (based on your server settings and configurations).
-You can recover deleted mailboxes before this retention period expires without using your backups or when a backup isn?t available, obsolete, or fails to restore the deleted mailbox.
+Exchange Server 2016 keeps deleted mailboxes for 14-30 days by default (based on the server settings and configurations).
+You can recover deleted mailboxes before this retention period expires without using the backup.
+Follow the below steps to restore the deleted mailbox using Exchange Admin Center (EAC):

 Step 1: Log in to Exchange Admin Center (EAC) and go to recipients > mailboxes.

-Step 2: Click the More icon (three dots) and choose to Connect a mailboxThis opens a list of disconnected or deleted mailboxes in Exchange 2016.
+Step 2: Click the More icon (three dots) and choose to connect a mailboxThis opens a list of disconnected or deleted mailboxes.

 Step 3: Click No, I want to connect to a different user account.